pliablepixels/zoneminder_viewer/README.md

 2. Enter your credentials
 3. The app will display your camera monitors in a grid view

 PS: If you want to use windsurf, and use MacOS.
 Make sure you make it use bash and not zsh.
-If you do, windsurf may not be able to detect your terminal exit status properly for commands.
+If you do use zsh, especially with power10k, windsurf may not be able to detect your terminal exit status properly for commands.